YingfeiHong01/Real-time-Data-Warehouse-and-data-visualization-based-on-Alibaba-Cloud/report.md

 - Clean and transform the data
 - Store the data into Analytics database
 - Visualize the result
-Optional 5) Collect the real-time log data
+Optional: Collect the real-time log data

 # 2. Data Overview
 There are 10 tables in total that are stored in the local MySQL database and can be divided into two groups.